mollerhoj/Connect-4-AI/README.md

 Since there are 6\*7=42 cells, and they can have 3 values 'X','O' and '.', they could be represented with max 42\*2=84 bits.
 I have not measured the bitsize of a object of the Board class, but I'm pretty sure it's a lot bigger.

+### In the future

+If I were to continue development, this would be my next steps:

+* Make the classes smaller by splitting them up: A Heuristic class, a Render class etc.
+* Get full test coverage.
+* Implement some of the optimisations mentioned above.
+* A Script to connect the AI to Java (or maybe JRuby).
+I need that to access a CPU vs. CPU competition.
+* Work on the heuristic: e.g making the '4 coins = 1000' score even higher.
+* Connect the AI to a sinatra server, thus exposing connect 4 to the world.

 ### Conclusion